amboxer21/SSHMonitor/README.md

 >>I work from my laptop which is running Gentoo on i3wm.
 Sometimes I use my work computer on a lunch break which runs Debian stable.
 Sometimes things will work on my Gentoo box but will not work on my Debian install.
 I catch these "cases" when I am working from my work computer.

 **Important:**
 > The notify with ui option is broken with Python3.
 Seems to be an issue with the ctypes system library.
-See PR [#22]()
+See issue [#22](https://github.com/amboxer21/SSHMonitor/issues/22)

 **About:**
 >SSHMonitor monitors incoming ssh requests and will notify you on failed, successful or banned(IP via iptables/sshgaurd) attempts whether they're successful or not.
 PLEASE FORK INSTEAD OF CLONE THIS REPO.
 I would greatly appreciate it!
 Also, you are going to need to setup an outgoing E-mail server in order for the program to work.